How to Become a High-Performance Procurement Organization

-In the past year, the procurement function has undergone an evolution.
-Unprecedented operational disruption and economic pressures forced procurement organizations to refocus on supporting critical business needs and operations, firming up supply chains, uncovering operational inefficiencies, and identifying opportunities to reduce spending in order to boost working capital and optimize cash flow.
+Procurement leaders have had to refocus on supporting critical business needs and operations, firming up supply chains, uncovering operational inefficiencies, and identifying opportunities to reduce spending in order to boost working capital and optimize cash flow.

 The fallout of the crisis continues to shape CPO and internal stakeholder priorities.
-At the center of any future procurement strategy roadmap has to be a serious commitment to digital transformation: Implementing advanced software solution technology and increasing automation across all procurement processes, from strategic sourcing to category management, purchase orders and invoicing, payments and more.
+Now, at the center of any future procurement strategy roadmap has to be a serious commitment to digital transformation: Implementing advanced software solution technology and increasing automation across all procurement processes, from strategic sourcing to category management, purchase orders and invoicing, payments and more.

 Measuring procurement’s performance on the maturity curve

 Procurement must move up the maturity curve to become a stronger business partner, both internally and externally.
 Say goodbye to the tactical, reactive “pricing police” function of yesteryear, and hello to a highly proactive, influential, and high-impact organization.
 As Procurement moves up the curve, manual purchasing tasks quickly disappear and are replaced with a tech-oriented new procurement operating model that puts real-time data management at the center of procurement activities.

 In other words, CPOs must leverage digital technologies and analytical tools to deliver holistic 360-degree visibility — and competitive advantage — for the business.

 This evolution of the procurement function results in way more than just cost savings; a mature procurement methodology encompasses compliance, risk mitigation, collaboration, and shared value, too.